fbpx

 Digital transformation is an all-encompassing change in ideology, processes, people, and technology.
 This transformation can be done by companies from all industries as this involves reimagining the business to suit the new digital age.
 Digital transformation revolves around finding better ways to provide service to the customers as well as interacting with the customers.
 This enables companies to remain flexible, agile, and ready for future digital developments and growth.

-Advanced technologies are used to help transform a company’s entire structure and processes to become ready for the future.
+Advanced technologies help transform a company’s entire structure and processes to prepare for the future.
 Digital transformation requires strategies and roadmaps to help implement these tools in place of existing processes and tools.

 Also read: Digital Transformation Demystified !!

-Digital transformation can often be confused with digital modernization, so it’s important for businesses to understand what digital modernization is and how it differs from digital transformation.
+Digital transformation can often be confused with digital modernization, so businesses must understand what digital modernization is and how it differs from digital transformation.
 This can later help companies choose between digital transformation vs. digital modernization.

 Digital modernization, in simple language, is the process of upgrading existing processes and adopting new technology systems to meet the needs of the industry.
 This is often under the CIO’s purview and is mainly undertaken to better the operations and infrastructure of the business.
 This modernization can help a business by increasing efficiency, improving existing processes, and reducing costs.